-“Oh, I don’t sleep in a room of my own, I sleep in my Lord’s room.”
+“Oh, I don’t sleep in a room of my own, I sleep in Master’s room.”
 She seems mildly surprised by the question.

 “So you sleep with Russ, then,” he says, almost to himself.
 He’s not sure if he’s disappointed or not.
 So they are that close.
 That’s almost indecent.
-After all, Claudia’s only been gone for for a feckin’ month…
+After all, Claudia’s only been gone for less than three feckin’ months…

 “Oh, okay.
 That’s, uhh, considerate of him.”
 Daniel tries another question.
 “So, is Russ your first master?”